alexrudnick/dissertation/BURNDOWN.md

   * pick languages we want to use
     * freeling supports: cs, de, en, es, fr, it, nb, pt, ru, sl... so plenty
     * probably actually just do es, fr, it, de, nl like semeval ?
-      * ACTUALLY NO: can we do nl?
+      * how did we do nl for semeval?
+TreeTagger?
-        * how did we do nl for semeval? probably with TreeTagger?
-Let's skip it probably.
-We can do some other language(s) for simplicity.
+      * yes: we can use frog (Maarten made it!) to lemmatize Dutch
   * TODO labeling: es-de, es-it, es-nl (or other)
   * make features out of those annotations